Social Order Maintenance Act

 People engaged in any of the following behaviors shall be punishable by detention of not more than 3 days or a fine of not more than NTD 12,000:

-1. Raising dangerous animals that poses a hazard to neighbors.
+1. Raising dangerous animals that pose a hazard to neighbors.

 2. Allowing dangerous animals to roam on the streets, buildings, or other places where people are present.